freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/use-model.findone-to-return-a-single-matching-document-from-your-database.md

 # --description--

-`Model.findOne()` behaves like `.find()`, but it returns only one document (not an array), even if there are multiple items.
+`Model.findOne()` behaves like `Model.find()`, but it returns only one document (not an array), even if there are multiple items.
 It is especially useful when searching by properties that you have declared as unique.

 # --instructions--